typelevel/Laika/docs/05-extending-laika/07-new-markup-output-formats.md

 The content of this chapter builds on top of concepts introduced in other chapters, therefore it's recommended to read those first.

-First, all parsers build on top of @:ref(Laika's Parser Combinators).
+First, all parsers build on top of [Laika's Parser Combinators].
 Having its own implementation helps with keeping all functionality tightly integrated and adding some optimizations useful for the specific use case of markup parsing right into the base parsers.

-Second, since block and span parsers that together provide the markup implementation all produce AST nodes, it might help to get familiar with @:ref(The Document AST) first.
+Second, since block and span parsers that together provide the markup implementation all produce AST nodes, it might help to get familiar with [The Document AST] first.

-Finally, @:ref(Writing a Parser Extension) covers a lot of ground relevant for adding a new format, too.
+Finally, [Writing a Parser Extension] covers a lot of ground relevant for adding a new format, too.
 It walks through the sample implementation of a span parser.

 The main difference is merely that a block or span parser serving as an extension for existing markup languages